trueos/trueos-docs/trueos-handbook/postinstall.rst

   session.

 * **Keyboard Layout:** Click this icon to change the keyboard layout for this login session.
-This will open the window seen in :numref:`Figure %s <keyboard1>`.
+This opens the window seen in :numref:`Figure %s <keyboard1>`.

 .. _keyboard1: